 - Beloved by Toni Morrison (also Ohio & Kentucky)

 - West of Rehoboth by Alexs D. Pate

-I finished the first two books, am currently reading the third, and I own #4.
-I don’t know if I’ll have time to read more than the first two as we’re going at the end of December or in early January.
+I finished the first three books and I own #4.
+I don’t know if I’ll have time to read more than the first three as we’re going at the end of December or in early January.